 Likely over 2 million humans roamed Africa, the Middle East, Europe, and Asia in 300,000 BCE.
-Traditionally anthropologists focus on Homo sapiens, one of the many known human species, and estimate the population from a low of 10,000 to a high of 300,000, but the way we look at ancient humans is evolving.
-It’s true that the population of our sapien ancestors was mostly limited to Africa during this era and these numbers reflect that.
+Traditionally anthropologists focus on the DNA of direct-line Homo sapiens, and estimate the population from a low of 10,000 to a high of 300,000.
+But sapiens were just one of the many known ancient human species at the time and of our species, most did not extend their DNA.
+The fact is, the way we look at ancient humans is evolving.

 This pivotal moment in prehistory marks the emergence of Homo sapiens, yet they were just one of many players on the ancient stage.
 The population of Homo sapiens in Africa during this era was likely in the hundreds of thousands, while other ancient humans contributed to the broader estimate of over 2 million.
 It has become pretty clear, the broader success of the tapestry of various ancient humans across the globe was flourishing more than ever.
 These various species, all in the genus Homo, go back at least 2 million years to Homo habilis and their descendant species.